Bava Beccaris massacre

-The overreaction of the military led to the demise of Antonio Di Rudinì and his government in July 1898 and created a constitutional crisis, strengthening the opposition.
+The overreaction of the military led to the fall of Antonio di Rudinì's government in July 1898 and created a constitutional crisis, strengthening the opposition.
 The events of May marked a height of popular discontent with government, the military and the monarchy.

 Background

-In 1897, the wheat harvest in Italy was substantially lower than the years before; it fell from on average 3.5 million tons in 1891–95 to 2.4 million tons that year.
-Moreover, import of American grain was more expensive due to the Spanish–American War in 1898.
+In 1897, the wheat harvest in Italy was substantially lower than the years before; it fell from on average 3.5 million tonnes in 1891–95 to 2.4 million tonnes that year.
+Moreover, the importation of American grain was more expensive due to the Spanish–American War in 1898.
 Wheat prices in Milan increased from 225 lire a tonne to 330 lire a tonne in April 1898.

-In order to try to diminish the rising prices the government of Di Rudinì was urged to abolish the duty on imported wheat.
+In an attempt to halt or slow down the steadily rising prices the government of Di Rudinì was urged to abolish the duties placed on imported wheat.
 In January 1898 the tariff was lowered from 75 lire a tonne to 50 lire, but this was generally considered to be too little and too late.
-Street demonstrations demanding "bread and work" began in the South of Italy, which already had seen widespread revolts by the Fasci Siciliani in 1893–94.
-In towns like Bari and Naples rioting could be suppressed, while Florence was controlled by demonstrators for a whole day.
+Street demonstrations demanding "bread and work" began in the South of Italy, which had already seen widespread revolts by the Fasci Siciliani in 1893–94.
+In towns including Bari and Naples the rioting was successfully suppressed, while the town of Florence was under the control of demonstrators for a whole day.
 The situation escalated when demonstrators were shot by nervous policemen, and rioting increased.